iterative/dvc.org/static/docs/commands-reference/commit.md

 599f166c2098d7ffca91a369a78b0d
 ```

-And we've verified that `dvc commit` has saved the changes into the cache, and
+We've verified that `dvc commit` has saved the changes into the cache, and that
-that the new instance of `model.pkl` is in the cache.
+the new instance of `model.pkl` is there.

 ## Example: Running commands without DVC